autowarefoundation/autoware_core_universe_prototype/docker/README.md

 1. The `development` image enables you to develop Autoware without setting up the local development environment.
 2. The `prebuilt` image contains executables and enables you to try out Autoware quickly.
-   - Please note that the prebuilt image is not designed for deployment on a real vehicle!
+   - Note that the prebuilt image is not designed for deployment on a real vehicle!

-**Note**: Before pulling these images, please confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).
+**Note**: Before pulling these images, confirm and agree with the [NVIDIA Deep Learning Container license](https://developer.nvidia.com/ngc/nvidia-deep-learning-container-license).

 ## Prerequisites

 - [Docker](https://docs.docker.com/engine/install/ubuntu/)
 - [rocker](https://github.com/osrf/rocker)
   - We use `rocker` to enable GUI applications such as `rviz` and `rqt` on Docker Containers.
-  - Please see [here](http://wiki.ros.org/docker/Tutorials/GUI) for more details.
+  - Refer to [here](http://wiki.ros.org/docker/Tutorials/GUI) for more details.

 The [setup script](../setup-dev-env.sh) will install these dependencies through the [docker role](../ansible/roles/docker/README.md).